 Handling I think is the ace card of this bike.
 Once I felt a little more familiar, I was indeed able to throw this boxer around the bends confidently.
 Very precise and easy to flick through transition corners.
 More so than the k1200-1300, where the weight is felt.

-While the BMW r1100s doesn’t have blistering acceleration, it is swift and happy carries that speed all day.
-With such a substantial fairing, you never really feel exactly how fast you’re going.
+While the BMW r1100s doesn't have blistering acceleration, it is swift and happy carries that speed all day.
+With such a substantial fairing, you never really feel precisely how fast you're going.
 Big open spaces and long high-speed sweepers are where this bike felt at home.
 The result being able to ride the bike fast all day without getting that fatigued.
 The telelever at the front made every ride a smooth one.
-And its true that the feel is a bit numb but make a very comfortable ride dampening wise.
+And the feel is indeed a bit numb but make a very comfortable ride dampening wise.

 Ergonomics of the r1100s: